river-live/server/README.md

 ### Push your image to Docker Hub

-**This step is needed only if you fork and modify the River project**
+**Note: this step is needed only if you fork and modify the River project.**

 This is an open source project, feel free to fork it and modify it!